 Increasingly, donors are willing to pay top dollar for unique experiences; studies show many of us are happier spending money on memories than more "stuff."

-Now suppose the most expensive item in your auction is a priceless 3-night trip to the final rounds of the Masters golf tournament.
+Now suppose the most expensive item in your auction is priceless: say, a trip to the annual Kentucky Derby in Lexington.
 Where would be the best place to sell this premium item?
 Many charity auction organizers opt to place the most expensive package towards the end of the event, thinking this will build momentum and anticipation through the night.

 In our experience, this is a common revenue mistake that's easily avoided.
 Big-ticket items like priceless Experiences and travel packages belong at the top of the bell curve, and here’s why.

-Let's say you have a few people competing and bidding on that Masters auction package.
-If the item has been donated, only one person is going to be lucky enough to win that package at, say, $15,000.
-So now you have 2 or 3 other bidders who backed out at $13,000 or $14,000.
-What happens to those other bidders who were willing a moment ago to spend up to $14,000 each?
+Let's say you have a few people competing and bidding on that Kentucky Derby package.
+If the item has been donated, only one person is going to be lucky enough to win that package at, say, $9,000.
+So now you have 2 or 3 other bidders who backed out at $7,000 or $8,000.
+What happens to those other bidders who were willing a moment ago to spend up to $8,000 each?
 If the trip was at the very end of the auction, they would have no place to go.
-But now you can offer other premium items to follow the Masters package.
+But now you can offer other premium items to follow the Derby trip.

 Even better: Try offering this trip as a no-risk travel package from Winspire.
 These buzzworthy, exciting trips cost your organization nothing if they don't sell for the minimum profitable price you set, and they can be sold as many times as you want!